 According to the Anxiety & Depression Association of America, “40 million adults in the United States suffer from clinical depression.”
 Clinical Depression is a persistently depressed mood lingering long-term.
-You may find yourself to depressed to perform your daily activities or losing your appetite.
+You may find yourself too depressed to perform your daily activities or lose your appetite.

 This type of depression can result in prolonged symptoms requiring medical attention from a health care professional.
 Many people are treated by a physiologist or therapist.
 For many adults, depression is treated with prescription drugs and therapy.
 Unfortunately, the symptoms can dramatically progress to severe mental illness and require hospitalization.

 There are a number of symptoms associated with clinical depression.
 The symptoms of depression can have an impact on each adult in a different way.
 While some symptoms can be severe, others can have mild symptoms that diminish on their own.
 If you believe you’ve been impacted by depression, you should talk to a doctor as soon as possible.